Amrapali03/Heart-Disease-Prediction/README.md

 # Heart-Failure-Prediction
-In this Exploratory Data Analysis (EDA) and a variety of Model Classifications including Logistic Regression (LR), Support Vector Machine (SVM), AdaBoosting (AB), GradientBoosting (GB), K-Nearest Neighbors (KNN), Random Forest (RF), Desicion Tree (DT), XGBoost (XGB), this study will examine the dataset named as "Heart Failure Prediction" .
+In this Exploratory Data Analysis (EDA) and a variety of Model Classifications including Logistic Regression (LR), Support Vector Machine (SVM), AdaBoosting (AB), GradientBoosting (GB), K-Nearest Neighbors (KNN), Random Forest (RF), Desicion Tree (DT), XGBoost (XGB), this study will examine the dataset named as "Heart Failure Prediction".
+In this study respectively, We have tried to a predict classification problem in Heart Disease Dataset by a variety of models to classifiy Heart Disease predictions in the contex of determining whether anybody is likely to get hearth disease based on the input parameters like gender, age and various test results or not.

 This is an extensive analysis of 8 Classification techniques.